Fedimint-Prediction-Markets/webimint-rs-prediction-markets/docs/usage/README.md

 ![](./assets/view_market2.png)

+Above is what is shown first when entering a market page.

 #### Definitions:
 * ***ID***: txid of the fedimint transaction that created the market
 * ***Contract price***: The amount required for the market to give out a contract of each outcome to buy orders of each outcome.